ObjectDB Database Search

 JPA Named Queries

-A named query is a statically defined query with a predefined unchangeable query string.
-Using named queries instead of dynamic queries may improve code organization by separating the JPQL query strings from the Java code.
-It also enforces the use of query parameters
+A named query is a statically defined query with a predefined, unchangeable query string.
+Using named queries instead of dynamic queries can improve code organization by separating JPQL query strings from Java code.
+This practice also enforces the use of query parameters instead of embedding

 DELETE Queries in JPA/JPQL

-variable ObjectDB supports using the java .lang.Object class in queries (as an extension to JPA
++ an optional variable ObjectDB supports using the java .lang.Object class in queries as an extension

 SQL Queries Annotations